wp-plugins/hit-sniffer-blog-stats/readme.txt

 = 2.5 =
 + New Widget Added, Hit Sniffer Statistics allow show your site statistics in your website.
 + New Screenshots added.
++ Added compatibility for wordpress 3.2
 * few bugs with previous versions has been fixed
-* added compatibility for wordpress 3.2
 * fixed broken compatibility for wordpress 1.5

 = 2.4.5.6 =